Wheeler–Feynman absorber theory: Arrow of time ambiguity

-T-symmetry and self-interaction
+New interpretation of radiation damping

 One of the major results of the absorber theory is the elegant and clear interpretation of the electromagnetic radiation process.
 A charged particle that experiences acceleration is known to emit electromagnetic waves, i.e., to lose energy.
 Thus, the Newtonian equation for the particle ($F = ma$) must contain a dissipative force (damping term), which takes into account this energy loss.
-In the causal interpretation of electromagnetism, Lorentz and Abraham proposed that such a force, later called Abraham–Lorentz force, is due to the retarded self-interaction of the particle with its own field.
+In the causal interpretation of electromagnetism, Hendrik Lorentz and Max Abraham proposed that such a force, later called Abraham–Lorentz force, is due to the retarded self-interaction of the particle with its own field.
 This first interpretation, however, is not completely satisfactory, as it leads to divergences in the theory and needs some assumptions on the structure of charge distribution of the particle.
-Dirac generalized the formula to make it relativistically invariant.
+Paul Dirac generalized the formula to make it relativistically invariant.
 While doing so, he also suggested a different interpretation.
 He showed that the damping term can be expressed in terms of a free field acting on the particle at its own position:

 However, Dirac did not propose any physical explanation of this interpretation.